Dog Bites and Other Injuries Caused by a Dog While “At-large”

 Homeowners and renter's insurance policies typically cover dog bite and at large liability legal expenses, up to the liability limits (typically $100,000 to $300,000).
 If the claim exceeds the limit, the dog owner is responsible for all damages above that amount.
 Dog bites can be painful, cause permanent scarring and in some cases infection and nerve damage can occur.

-Were you the victim of a dog bite?
+Were you the victim of a dog bite in Flagstaff or Northern Arizona?
 Call us at (928) 213-5916 or Contact Us Here to learn about about rights.